-It is important that bowels are well managed.
-To help:
+It is important that bowels are well managed:

-- Keep your child in good health including skin, kidney and bladder health - Prevent chronic constipation which can cause problems later in life, and - Encourage self-esteem and social development.
+- To ensure good health including skin, kidney and bladder health. - Prevent chronic constipation that can cause problems later in life. - To maximise self-esteem and social development. - To prevent bowel accidents, autonomic dysreflexia and other complications.